 Description - Our Strong rubber tiles in the designer series colors offer the same high quality construction and durability as our standard strong rubber tiles however they are available in many more color options and are only offered in center cut tiles.
 These interlocking tiles are primarily used in wall to wall installations however they can be made into interlocking mats of various sizes by simply cutting off the interlocking tabs on the exterior of the gym floor tiles where necessary.
-These tiles are also precision water jet cut to make them appear virtually seamless once locked together and are backed with an industry leading five year warranty.
-Like our standard strong tiles, these designer series rubber gym tiles can be used inside or out and offer a safe, anti-slip, and sound proofing floor tile solution.
+These tiles appear virtually seamless once locked together and are backed with an industry-leading five-year warranty.
+Like our standard strong tiles, these designer series rubber gym tiles can be used inside or out and offer a safe, anti-slip, and soundproofing floor tile solution.

 Thickness – 8 mm thick (approx. 5/16")

 Weight – Each gym tile weighs approximately 8 Lbs.

 Recommended Uses – Our designer series strong rubber tiles are one of our best selling tile solutions available due to the wide variety of color options that have been used in a wide variety of applications.
 The most common use of these tiles is as a general sports flooring.
 Some common examples include weight room flooring, as a resilient flooring for use in home gyms, and as commercial rubber gym floor covering.
 Some other ways this flooring has been used successfully in the past include as playroom flooring, as interlocking dog kennel mats, and as a basement rec room floor system.
 These tiles truly offer a multi-use flooring solution where a shock-absorbing, anti-fatigue floor solution would be useful.